ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/glibc-with-lse/mongo_start.md

 #if necessary
 #rm -rf /mongodb-5.3.2/data/*
 ~/glibc-2.32_build_install/build/testrun.sh ~/mongo/build/install/bin/mongod -f /mongodb-5.3.2/mongodb.conf --wiredTigerCacheSizeGB=20

+#If you encounter an error related to libcrypt.so and need to execute the following command before running again:
+#cp /usr/lib/aarch64-linux-gnu/libcrypt.so ~/glibc-2.32_build_install/build/crypt/
 ```

 Confirm if the workload mongodb runs with the newly built glibc with LSE: